• Home

 • Orange: Chocolate and orange is a classic combination!
 Zest one or two oranges and add it to the batter when you add the yogurt!

 • Jumbo Muffins: Do you think bigger is better?
 Yeah, me too!
-Turn these standard muffins into jumbo muffins!
+Turn these standard muffins into a giant chocolate muffin recipe!
 Follow the recipe instructions below, baking for 5 minutes at 425°F Reduce oven to 350°F and bake for 25-28 minutes or until a toothpick comes out clean.

 This easy chocolate muffin recipe is fool-proof to prepare!
 The muffin batter comes together in 10 minutes, so these bakery-style beauties are perfect whenever your chocolate craving strikes!